 - Mahannah Area Map

 - Local Weather

-- ATV/UTVs are recommended but there are hunt units that can be accessed by foot.
+- Are ATV/UTVs allowed?
+ORVs/UTVs/ Electric Bikes are allowed only on designated roads and trails but all hunt units can be accessed by foot.

 - Can I scout my unit and when?
 Scouting is allowed daily prior to Oct.
 1 and on any Saturdays, Wednesdays, and any small game days thereafter.
 Only drawn hunters will be allowed on the area during the permitted hunts

 - How many people can I bring?
 You are allowed to but not required to bring up to 3 guests on your waterfowl draw hunt